 - Keep your drone within your visual line of sight, or within the visual line-of-sight of a visual observer who is co-located (physically next to) and in direct communication with you.

 - Never interfere with emergency response activities such as disaster relief, any type of accident response, law enforcement activities, firefighting, or hurricane recovery efforts.

 - Never fly under the influence of drugs or alcohol.
 Many over-the-counter medications have side effects that could impact your ability to safely operate your drone.

 Recreational flyers should know that if they intentionally violate any of these safety requirements, and/or operate in a careless or reckless manner, they could be liable for criminal and/or civil penalties.

 For more information, read Advisory Circular 91-57B.

 The law also requires:

-- Drone operators to pass an online aeronautical knowledge and safety test and carry proof of test passage.
+- Recreational flyers to pass an online aeronautical knowledge and safety test and carry proof of test passage.

 - The FAA to issue guidance for how it will recognize community based organizations.